Mailu/infra/README.md

 The `front` service is bound to the usual ports, except `80` and `443`, as these web ports are routed through traefik.
 This means that the demo server can:

- 1. Recieve SMTP e-mail (both incomming in authenticated)
+ 1. Receive SMTP e-mail (both incomming in authenticated)
  2. Serve authenticated IMAP and POP3 connections from clients
  3. Provide access to the webmail and admin interfaces
  4. Have fully functional virusscanner, downloading the appropiate definitions

 However, the demo server cannot send any SMTP mail to external hosts.
-Those mails will remain stuck in the queueu forever.
+Those mails will remain stuck in the queue forever.

 ## The server

-The server is running Ubuntu 18.04.5 LTS, with Docker latest stable from the Docker official APT repositories. `ufw` firewall is enabled and only allows access to ssh port 22.
+The server is running Ubuntu 18.04.5 LTS, with Docker latest stable from the Docker official APT repositories. `ufw` firewall is enabled and only allows access to SSH, HTTP and HTTPS.
 Other ports for services are configured by Docker.

 ### SSH access